This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat your oven to 400ยฐF.
-Grease 6 standard-sized muffin wells and set the pan aside.
+• Grease and/or line 6 standard-sized muffin wells and set the pan aside.
 (See Recipe Notes about muffin tin.)

 • In a large bowl, place the granulated sugar and light brown sugar and mix them together, breaking up the lumps in the brown sugar.

-• Add the milk, vinegar, vanilla, melted vegan butter, and oil to the bowl, and whisk to combine well.
+• Add the milk, vinegar, vanilla, optional butter emulsion, melted vegan butter, and oil to the bowl, and whisk vigorously to combine very well.
 The mixture will be thin.

 • Scatter the dry ingredients, first the flour blend and xanthan gum, then the tapioca starch, baking powder, baking soda, and salt, on top of the wet ingredients.
 Whisk to combine until very smooth.
 The batter will be sticky and runny.